neondatabase/website/content/docs/manage/databases.md

 For more information about database object privileges in Postgres, see [Privileges](https://www.postgresql.org/docs/current/ddl-priv.html).

-## Need help?

-To get help from our support team, open a ticket from the console.
-Look for the **Support** link in the left sidebar.
-For more detail, see [Getting Support](/docs/introduction/support).
-You can also join the [Neon community forum](https://community.neon.tech/) to ask questions or see what others are doing with Neon.

 ## Protected database names

 The following names are protected and cannot be given to a database: